katiespoon/katiespoon.github.io/index.markdown

 After graduation I worked full-time at IBM Research on accelerating large deep learning models, specifically for natural language processing.
 These past experiences caused me to hesitate at the speed in which deep neural networks are deployed and the amount of trust people have in their fairness and accuracy.
 This is especially concerning when those networks are used in healthcare, policing, education, and other areas that have a direct impact on people’s lives.
 I decided to pivot to computational social science to focus on more explainable methods.

+## Upcoming
+MAY 2023 &#8729; Giving a talk at the <a href="https://www.atlconf.org/">Atlanta Conference on Science and Innovation Policy</a>

+JUL 2023 &#8729; Giving a talk and presenting a poster at the <a href="https://www.ic2s2.org/>International Conference on Computational Social Science</a>

+## News
+MAY 2023 &#8729; New preprint: <a href="https://osf.io/preprints/socarxiv/u26ze">Gender and retention patterns among U.S. faculty</a>

+JUL 2022 &#8729; Gave a talk and presented a poster at the <a href="https://www.ic2s2.org/>International Conference on Computational Social Science</a>

+JUL 2022 &#8729; Gave a talk at the <a href="https://sites.google.com/view/winsnetsci-diversify-netsci-20">Women in Network Science and Diversify NetSci Satellite</a>

+JUN 2022 &#8729; I enjoyed participating in the <a href="https://sicss.io/">Summer Institute in Computational Social Science</a>

+JUN 2022 &#8729; Gave a talk and presented a poster at the <a href="https://www.icssi.org/">International Conference on Science of Science and Innovation</a>

+MAY 2022 &#8729; I passed my prelims!